 Skip to contents

 This function generates a plot for a given sample from Particle Size Distribution (PSD) data and fits from Imaging FlowCytobot (IFCB).
-The PSD data and fits can be generated by ifcb_psd (Hayashi et al. in prep).
+The PSD data and fits can be generated by ifcb_psd (Hayashi et al. 2025).

 Usage